Concrete Spalling: How to Identify and Fix

 Can Spalling Be Prevented?

 As we have seen, most spalling occurs as a result of moisture getting into the concrete and either causing corrosion or swelling.
 In other cases, spalling occurs as a result of poor concrete mixing methods.
 This is much less common.
 The most effective way to prevent the spalling of concrete is to use a concrete waterproof sealant to stop water from getting in where it can cause damage.
-Product’s such as SEMCOFL’s Sealers which are both penetrating and topical prevent moisture from getting in the concrete while preventing staining and increasing hardness.
+Solutions such as SEMCO’s Waterproofing Membrane and Microcement Kits which are both penetrating and topical prevent moisture from getting in the concrete while preventing staining and increasing hardness.

 Can Spalling Be Repaired?